appcelerator-modules/ti.omniture/ios/documentation/index.md

 ### <void\> trackTimedActionUpdate(action[, data])

-Tracks the start of a timed event
-			   *  @note This method does not send a tracking hit
+Tracks the start of a timed event.
+This method does not send a tracking hit.
-			    *  @attention When the timed event is updated the contents of the parameter data will overwrite existing context data keys and append new ones.
+When the timed event is updated the contents of the parameter data will overwrite existing context data keys and append new ones.

 * action (String): denotes the action name to track.
 * data (Object): Key/value dictionary containing the context data to be tracked.